 Prior to any meeting of the Board or committees, directors are provided, where appropriate, with sufficient relevant information to enable them to be prepared for the meeting.
-On an ongoing basis, all the Board members have separate and independent access to Management should they have any queries or require additional information on the affairs of the Company and the Group.
+On an ongoing basis, all the Board members have separate and independent access to Management should they have any queries or require additional information on the affairs of the Company and the Group and will be provided the same in a timely manner.